luca-rn/Sensors-in-ROS2/README.md

 ## ROS 2
 ### Installation
-A detailed description of how to install ROS 2 Humble can be found [here](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debs.html).
+Here we detail how to install ROS 2 Humble, the original instructions from the ROS 2 website can be found [here](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debs.html).
 1) Ensure that the Ubuntu Universe repository is enabled.
   ```bash
   sudo apt install software-properties-common